 Under the new regulatory framework, major players, including publishers, producers, importers, distributors, marketers and other intermediaries will be held to higher standards of respect for copyright to ensure that authors and investors are adequately rewarded.

-Director-General, NCC, Dr. John O Asein, stated this while receiving the President, the Booksellers Association of Nigeria (BAN) and Chairman, Planning Committee of the Nigeria International Book Fair (NIBF), Mr. Dare Oluwatuyi who paid a courtesy visit to the Commission on 20th January 2023.
+Director-General, NCC, Dr. John O Asein, stated this while receiving the President, Booksellers Association of Nigeria (BAN) and Chairman, Planning Committee of the Nigeria International Book Fair (NIBF), Mr. Dare Oluwatuyi who paid a courtesy visit to the Commission on 20th January 2023.

 In his words: “We expect publishers to negotiate appropriate contracts with authors as evidence of authorization to reproduce and distribute their works”.
 To address this situation, he promised that the Commission will be working with the Nigerian Publishers Association, the Association of Nigerian Authors and the Academic and Non-Fiction Authors Association of Nigeria to develop model publishing contracts.

-Speaking earlier, Mr. Oluwatuyi explained that he was at the Commission to solicit the support and participation of the Commission at this year’s Nigeria International Book Fair, holding in Lagos on 10th to 13th May, 2023.
+Speaking earlier, Mr. Oluwatuyi explained that he was at the Commission to solicit the support and participation of the Commission at this year’s Nigeria International Book Fair, holding in Lagos from 10th to 13th May, 2023.
 He thanked the Director-General for his participation at the 2022 edition and for the various policies and activities that the Commission has introduced to strengthen the copyright system.

 The Director-General reaffirmed the Commission’s belief in the NIBF and gave the assurance that it will, as usual, participate at the Book Fair to promote copyright awareness, ensure respect for copyright and encourage the use of the copyright system to grow the creative sector.